GatoGraphQL/ExtensionStarter/README.md

 The monorepo is managed via the [Monorepo Builder](https://github.com/symplify/monorepo-builder).

-Read about the benefits of using the multi-monorepo approach on section [Why a Multi-monorepo](#why-a-multi-monorepo) below.
+Read about the benefits of using the multi-monorepo approach for a starter project, on section [Why a Multi-monorepo](#why-a-multi-monorepo) below.

 ## Create your Extension Project